 The rule in plain English

-If you sell a security at a loss and buy the same or substantially identical security inside the 30-day window before or after that sale, the loss is disallowed.
+Under IRC §1091, if you sell a security at a loss and buy the same or substantially identical security inside the 30-day window before or after that sale, the IRS disallows the loss — making the effective danger window 61 calendar days total.

 That is why wash-sale awareness has to look both backward and forward.
 A purchase you already made can ruin the harvest just as easily as a purchase you make after the sale.